 Then watch the below video on how Leica makes its lenses:

-With this much care and attention given to each produced lens, no wonder why companies like Zeiss and Leica charge more for their lenses.
-Cost of manufacturing is not the only reason for high prices though – see my comments on “Perceived Value” and “Rarity” below.
+With this much care and attention given to each produced lens, it is no wonder why companies like Zeiss and Leica charge more for their lenses.
+The cost of manufacturing is not the only reason for high prices though – see my comments on “Perceived Value” and “Rarity” below.

 Lastly, there is the matter of rarity, something that can potentially become a collectible one day.
 What’s the chance of the Nikon 50mm f/1.8G lens becoming a collectible in the future?
 That’s right, close to none, considering how many of those lenses are made and sold every day.
 In contrast, a German-made Zeiss or a Leica lens has a very high chance of becoming a rarity/collectible in the future, increasing its future sale value.

 In summary, in addition to their unique and beautiful design, attention to detail, and solid craftsmanship, there is perceived value and rarity, which all collectively play a role in making exotic lenses special…